vitoraleluia/vitoraleluia/README.md

 ## I'm a Java Software Developer.

 - 👨🏼‍🎓 Currently I'm a Junior Software Engineer at Capgemini Engineering.
-- 📖 I’m currently about **distributed systems and java entrerprise**.
+- 📖 I’m currently leaning about **software design, software patterns and Spring Boot**.
 - 💭 I’m looking to collaborate and exchange ideas with other developers.